namkwa/dices_jdr/README.md

 register [glyphs] [dice_name] {type(default is permanent)} : creates a new dice

+roll : rolls all permanent dices

 roll [dice_name] : rolls the dice with that name, if the dice is unique it will be deleted, and if it is rest it will not be usable before the next rest

+lock [dice_name] : locks the specified dice with his last value

+delock [dice_name] : delocks the dice to use the last value of the dice

 show : prints in the console all the dices available